 What is Anaerobic Exercise?

 When you finish a run or a bike ride, you may notice that it takes a few minutes to catch your breath, even though you are no longer exercising.
 The anaerobic contribution to the exercise creates a deficit in the oxygen in the body tissues.
-The increased breathing rate after an exercise is important to restore the body to its pre-exercise level of oxygen.
+After exercise, the increased breathing rate is important to restore the body to its pre-exercise level of oxygen.

 Anaerobic training is an important part of training for sports.
 Any activity that requires a quick burst of energy uses the anaerobic system.
-Interval training, plyometric training, and High Intensity Training use the anaerobic system.
-The Anaerobic system improves in efficiency with training.
+Interval training, plyometric training, and High-Intensity Training use the anaerobic system.
+The Anaerobic system improves efficiency with training.
 Some examples of sports that incorporate more anaerobic training include:

 What is the Difference Between Aerobic and Anaerobic Exercise?